-Mikhail Minakov (also known as Mykhailo Minakov; born on 6 October 1971) is a political philosopher living in Kiev and Milan.
+Mikhail Minakov (also known as Mykhailo Minakov; born on 6 October 1971) is a political philosopher living in Kyiv and Milan.
 His major philosophical investigations focus on human experience, social knowledge, political system, historical consciousness, and multiple modernities.

 Current affiliations